 Go to college or university in Ontario

-The low-down about learning at Ontario’s 23 public universities, 24 colleges or 400+ registered private career colleges.
+Learn about applying to Ontario’s 23 publicly assisted universities, 24 colleges or more than 500 registered private career colleges and institutions.

 On this page Skip this page navigation